Next Start

 This was probably because during that time, Harley-Davidson® was a swinging pendulum, on the brink of extinction.
 They had just bought themselves back from American Machine and Foundry (AMF) in June of 1981 and were struggling financially.
 Then, in 1982, one Harley-Davidson® employee by the name of John Stark believed he had just the thing that could help the company take off again, and that was teaming up with a school that could train great technicians and set the bar higher for professionalism in service and repair.

-According to David, Harley-Davidson® looked into motorcycle technician schools throughout the country, and the Motorcycle Mechanics Institute stood out to them for a few reasons:
+According to David, Harley-Davidson® looked into motorcycle technician schools throughout the country, and UTI's motorcycle mechanic training stood out to them them for their dedication to creating professional techs with great work habits.

 “What they liked about MMI was our dedication to creating professional technicians with great work habits and decorum,” recalls David.
 “MMI students wore uniform shirts and followed a professional dress code.
 This was right in line with Harley-Davidson® corporate.”

-There might not have been nearly as many computer or electronic components in Harley-Davidson® machines in the 1980s compared to now, but there were some exciting things taking place in MMI’s first Harley-Davidson® classes.
+There might not have been nearly as many computer or electronic components in Harley-Davidson® machines in the 1980s compared to now, but there were some exciting things taking place in the program’s first Harley-Davidson® classes.

 One was the introduction of the Evolution® engine in the summer of 1983, a new engine developed in the early 1980s and credited by many for the company’s comeback that helped it become an icon.
 Often referred to as the "Evo," this air-cooled, 45-degree, V-twin engine was more fuel-efficient and generated significantly more power than previous models.